Pollinators in Africa

 Livelihoods.

-Over 500,000 East African farmers depend on pollinator-supported crops for income generation and rural economic development.
+Over 500,000 African farmers depend on pollinator-supported crops for income generation and rural economic development.

 Pollination Africa 2026 shines a spotlight on the critical importance of all pollinators to farming, the environment, and economic opportunity in the region and beyond.